It isn’t time that heals grief as much as the actions you take in the time you have.

 How it works

 I tailor my support to what will make the biggest difference for you right now.
-Many clients begin with specialist support sessions, and most also work through The Grief Recovery Method® – the only evidence-based grief support programme in existence.
-It’s practical, profound, and deeply compassionate – in other words it works.
-My role is to adapt the process to your unique circumstances, while bringing in all my other training and experience too.
+Many clients begin with specialist support sessions, and most also work through The Grief Recovery Method® - the only evidence-based grief support programme in existence.
+It’s practical, profound, and deeply compassionate.
+My role is to adapt the process to your unique circumstances, while bringing in all my other training and experience.

 Loss isn’t something you simply ‘get over’.
-But in a safe, structured way, our work will address the root causes of your distress, helping you function, reconnect and rediscover joy and meaning in life again.
+But in a safe, structured way, our work will address the root causes of what you are facing, not only helping you function better, but also helping you reconnect with joy and meaning.
 As one client put it, our sessions helped to “hugely turn the volume down on the pain.”

 Grief isn’t only about bereavement.
 It can also follow divorce, heartbreak, pet loss, chronic illness, workplace change, and other life events.
 This approach helps with those too, as well as earlier experiences that may still affect you today.